shefferxu/TCM-consumption/README.md

 # TCM-consumption
-Dataset for traditonal Chinese medcine intake situation analysis in Shanghai,China
+Dataset of traditonal Chinese medcine in Shanghai,China